Logo of the brand Maison Douillet

 After that, the installation process is gradual.

 Opposite: Peasant communities crossing an Alpine pass (Col Collon, alt.
 3070m).
-This reconstruction of a Neolithic migration (5000 BC) across an Alpine pass gives an idea of the relationship between societies and migration, domestication and trade.
+This reconstruction of a Neolithic migration (5000 B.C.) across an Alpine pass allows us to imagine the relationship between societies and migration, domestication and trade.

 Sources